tdwg/vocab/documentation-specification.md

 Both the abstract resource and specific representations of that resource are identified with HTTP IRIs.

 The IRI for abstract resources should be generic.
 That is, the abstract resource IRI SHOULD NOT specify a file extension and SHOULD NOT be structured in a way that is dependent on a particular technology or query format [COOL-URIS].
-In contrast, IRIs of particular resource representations MAY use an IRI structure or file extension that is useful for retrieving a copy of that resource.
+In contrast, IRIs of particular resource representations MAY use an IRI structure or file extension that is useful for retrieving a particular format or translation of that resource.
 The IRIs of abstract resources MUST be stable, allowing them to be used in citations of the resource.

 **2.1.2 Content negotiation**

 A resource will normally be permanently identified by its abstract resource IRI.
-When client that attempts to retrieve a representation of that resource by dereferencing its abstract IRI, it SHOULD be redirected through content negotiation to a URL that can be used to retrieve a representation of the content type or language requested by the client (Fig. 1) [GUID, Recommendation 7].
+When a client attempts to retrieve a representation of that resource by dereferencing its abstract IRI, it SHOULD be redirected through content negotiation to a URL that can be used to retrieve a representation of the content type or language requested by the client (Fig. 1) [GUID, Recommendation 7].
 A resource MAY be available as several content types, but all resources SHOULD be retrievable in a human-readable form when media type text/html is requested.
 It is also best practice to make a machine-readable representation available.
 If the resource is a document that is primarily intended for human consumption, then the machine-readable representation SHOULD at a minimum contain descriptive metadata about the document.
 In some cases (such as vocabularies), the machine-readable representation of the resource will contain a complete description of the resource.

 ### **2.2 Standards components hierarchy** ###